French banks eye U.S. expansion after year of cuts

 The task is in some ways easier for BNP than for SocGen.

-BNP, which has poached a Mizuho Financial banker MSFGX.UL to head U.S. fixed-income sales, is seen as more financially robust, with one of the highest regulatory capital ratios in Europe, and has a long-term dollar deposit base at its West-Coast retail franchise BancWest for potential funding.
+BNP, which has poached a Mizuho Financial banker to head its U.S. fixed income unit, is seen as more financially robust, with one of the highest regulatory capital ratios in Europe, and has a long-term dollar deposit base at its West-Coast retail franchise BancWest for potential funding.

 However, BNP executives have said they are looking to build up fixed income operations in New York without having to rely on their own balance sheet resources by, for example, using private bond placements to match big U.S. institutional investors with European firms seeking funds.

-SocGen, meanwhile, relies on bond markets to fund operations and is seen as less well-capitalized and more focused on trading activities - like commodities and equity derivatives - and hedge fund financing.
+SocGen, meanwhile, relies on bond markets to fund operations and is seen as less well-capitalised and more focused on trading activities - like commodities and equity derivatives - and hedge fund financing.

-The bank is less vocal than BNP about its growth potential, though SocGen did poach several senior U.S. equity sales traders from Citigroup (C.N), RBS (RBS.L) and UBS UBSN.VX last month.
+The bank is less vocal than BNP about its growth potential, though SocGen did poach several senior U.S. equity sales traders from Citigroup, RBS and UBS last month.
 SocGen is also hiring a trade finance associate, which some in the bank say is linked to its focus on natural resources.

 A SocGen spokesman said the bank’s commitment to natural resources and commodities was “unwavering”.